sylvia772/Sales-Performance-Analysis/README.md

 ## **Project Objective**

-\- Practice building a minimal, no-fluff dashboard that highlights only the most important sales metrics.
+\- Practice building a minimal dashboard that highlights only the most important sales metrics.
 \- Strengthen my skills in data visualization and storytelling.
 \- Create something that’s easy to interpret for non-technical stakeholders.